Incorporating Native Plants into Your Landscape Projects

 Disclosure: We are reader supported, and earn affiliate commissions when you buy through us.
 Parts of this article were created by AI.

 In recent years, the trend towards sustainability and ecological preservation has significantly influenced landscape architecture.
 One key aspect of this movement is the incorporation of native plants into landscape projects.
-Not only do native plants offer a beautiful, resilient addition to gardens and public spaces, but they also provide essential benefits for the environment, including supporting local wildlife, reducing water usage, and minimizing the need for chemical fertilizers and pesticides.
+Not only do these species offer a beautiful, resilient addition to gardens and public spaces, but they also provide essential benefits for the environment, including supporting local wildlife, reducing water usage, and minimizing the need for chemical fertilizers and pesticides.
 This article explores the advantages of using native plants in landscape projects and offers guidance on how to effectively incorporate them.

 Understanding Native Plants